ryjones/rl-report/main/cello-repolinter-report.md

 - `src/dashboard/src/pages/Operator/UserManagement.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `src/dashboard/src/pages/Overview/index.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/pages/User/Login.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `src/dashboard/src/locales/en-US/fabric/ca.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/locales/zh-CN/fabric/ca.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `src/dashboard/src/locales/en-US/fabric/ca.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/pages/Exception/models/error.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/pages/Operator/Agent/Agent.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/pages/Operator/Agent/newAgent.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/pages/Operator/ChainCode/ChainCode.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `src/dashboard/src/pages/Operator/Channel/Channel.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `src/dashboard/src/pages/Operator/Network/Network.js`: The first 7 lines do not contain the pattern(s): Copyright.
+- `src/dashboard/src/pages/Operator/Network/newNetwork.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/pages/Operator/Node/index.js`: The first 7 lines do not contain the pattern(s): Copyright.
 - `src/dashboard/src/pages/Operator/models/agent.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/pages/Operator/models/chaincode.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/pages/Operator/models/channel.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `src/dashboard/src/pages/Operator/models/network.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/pages/Operator/models/organization.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/pages/Operator/Node/New/basicInfo.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `src/dashboard/src/pages/Operator/Node/New/index.js`: The first 7 lines do not contain the pattern(s): Copyright, License.